 10 best beach holiday destinations

 Here’s a personal selection of some of the best beach holidays in the world with recommendations on where to stay and how to book.
+If you’re travelling alone, see the best beach holidays for singles.
 Check out our sister sites if you’re looking for family holidays or honeymoons.

 Note: all the travel companies featured are personally recommended by our editors.

 From the eight mile strand at La Baule – the longest in Europe – to the surf at Biarritz and on to the Spanish border, the Atlantic coast of France is almost entirely hemmed by dandy beaches.
 South of the Gironde estuary, along the pine-backed, dune-heaped Cote d’ Argent, it’s virtually one long run of sand, straight as a blade.
-There are some attractive towns (La Rochelle, Biarritz, St Jean de Luz) as well as the trendy Ile de Re – but the big draw is affordable campsites with a choice of tents or mobile homes, such as Le Mas de St Hilaire in the Vendée.
-Also try siblu villages.
+There are some attractive towns (La Rochelle, Biarritz, St Jean de Luz) as well as the trendy Ile de Ré.
+Best option is to rent a luxury villa with private pool.
+Simpson Travel also has some beautiful villas on the Ile de Ré.
+Families on a budget should check out siblu villages.

 Croatia‘s seasides are mostly pebbly but with incredibly clear blue water.
 The most famous exception is found on the south side of Brac, home to the Zlatni Rat or Golden Cape.
 It’s the beach that looks like a sharks fin and stars on all ‘Come to Croatia’ posters (although the grainy texture under your toes is a tad disappointing).
 We also like Cavtat, an elegant little seaside of whitewashed houses with terracotta roofs, palm trees, waterfront cafes and access to both beaches and, linked by regular excursion boats and buses, Dubrovnik.
-We also love the island of Hvar which has some great hotels including The Riva for boutique chic, the beachfront Amfora for families and the luxurious Adriana.
+We also love the island of Hvar which has some great hotels including The Riva for boutique chic and the luxurious Adriana.

 Halkidiki, one of three peninsulas in the north of the country that reach down into the Aegean like Neptune’s trident, has arguably the best beaches in Greece.
-It used to be monopolised by Austrian and German campers but now boasts the Sani Resort which incorporates the upmarket Asterias Suites.
-The resort offers watersports, kids clubs, a choice of restaurants, tennis and the like.
-Sani’s also opened a new open air Garden Theatre, with a different show every night, so beach loafers can inject a little culture into their chill out days.
-See our pick of the best Greece holiday destinations.
+It used to be monopolised by Austrian and German campers but now boasts the upmarket all-inclusive IKOS Olivia and IKOS Oceania hotels.